Faculty of Biology

 • Interdisciplinary module "Biodiversity" with excursions, field courses, and training in taxonomy;

-• Master's thesis (6 months) on the basis of experiments or field studies, with a preparatory module of 2-3 months in intense training of research methods (Project management and research methods).
+• Master's thesis (6 months) on the basis of experiments or field studies, with a preparatory module of 2-3 months in intense training of research methods (Scientific project management and specific research methods (M.Biodiv.417)).

-Application is processed via an online portal.
-Additionally written applications should be sent by 15 May (for the subsequent winter semester) to the Dean's office of the Faculty of Biology (Untere Karspüle 1a, 37073 Göttingen, Germany).
+Application Applicants should register via an online form.
+Successively application documents should be uploaded until 15.
+May (for the subsequent winter semester).
 They should include the following documents (in German):

 • Certificate of a university degree (in English or German; as an authenticated copy or translation) upon the completion of at least 6 semesters in the field of life or environmental sciences or related disciplines in organismic biology;